panjf2000/gnet/README.md

 - `EventHandler.OnInitComplete` is activated when the server is ready to accept new connections.
 - `EventHandler.OnOpened` is activated when a connection has opened.
 - `EventHandler.OnClosed` is activated when a connection has closed.
-- `EventHandler.React` is activated when the server receives new data from a connection.
+- `EventHandler.React` is activated when the server receives new data from a connection. (usually it is where you write the code of business logic)
 - `EventHandler.Tick` is activated immediately after the server starts and will fire again after a specified interval.
 - `EventHandler.PreWrite` is activated just before any data is written to any client socket.